ryansborn/WP_HTML5_Outliner/docs/README.md

 ### What is an HTML 5 outline?

-An HTML 5 Outline represents the sections of an HTML document.
+An HTML 5 outline represents the sections of an HTML document.
 Each section corresponds to an element from one of three categories:

  - *Sectioning root*: `<blockquote>`, `<body>`, `<details>`, `<dialog>`, `<fieldset>`, `<figure>`, `<td>`
  - *Sectioning content*: `<article>`, `<aside>`, `<nav>`, `<section>`